kubernetes/community/sig-contributor-experience/charter.md

 #### Code, Binaries and Services

-- Establish policies, standards and procedures for the use, [moderation], and management of all public platforms officially used by the project, including but not limited to:
-  - [discuss.kubernetes.io]
 - [GitHub Management]
-  - [Mailing lists] / Google groups for the project as a whole (eg: kubernetes-dev@googlegroups.com) and for individual sigs and wgs where the Chairs have provided us ownership
+- [Mailing lists] / Google groups for the project as a whole (eg: kubernetes-dev@googlegroups.com) that are not owned by SIGs
-  - [Slack]
-  - [/kubernetescommunity] YouTube channel
-  - [Zoom]
-- Establish and staff teams responsible for the administration and moderation of these platforms
-  - Teams must be staffed by trusted contributors spanning time zones, see [moderation] for more detail
-  - They are authorized to take immediate action when dealing with code of conduct issues, see [moderators] for the full list
-  - They are expected to escalate to the project's code of conduct committee when issues rise above the level of simple moderation
 - Work with other SIGs and interested parties in the project to execute GitHub tasks where required, see [GitHub Management] for more detail
 - Own and execute events that are targeted to the Kubernetes contributor community, including:
   - The weekly [Kubernetes Community meeting]
+  - Maintenance of the Kubernetes Gsuite
+    - Managing @kubernetes.io aliases for project usage
+    - Managing the Kubernetes Community Calendar
-  - [Contributor Summit(s)]
+  - Content and Format of the [Contributor Summit(s)]
   - [Steering Committee elections] (though we do not own policy creation, see 'out of scope' below)
   - Retrospective moderation for other SIGs upon request
   - Other events, like other SIG face to face events, upon request and consideration